con-j-e/akdof-monorepo-draft-0/README.md

 # About
 This is a shared repository for projects that are developed by the Alaska Division of Forestry and Fire Protection GIS Unit.
 A [monorepo](https://en.wikipedia.org/wiki/Monorepo) was chosen with the following benefits in mind:
 1. Ease of code reuse across different projects.
-2. Standardized protocols for logging, event notification, secret management, reproducable environments, and more.
+2. Standardized protocols for logging, event notification, secret management, reproducible environments, and more.
 3. Consistent project organization to help facilitate long term maintainability.

 # Repository Structure